Book Review: Mindset by Carol Dweck

 So since the beginning of this year, I’ve been reading purely fiction to help me find that passion again.

-So while we wait patiently for that book review, I thought I would revisit one of my favourite self-improvement books: Mindset by Carol Dweck.
+So while we wait patiently for my next book review, I thought I would revisit one of my favourite self-improvement books: Mindset by Carol Dweck.

 The lowdown on Mindset by Carol Dweck